 That’s easy.
 There is no difference between training for muscle growth and training to tone.

-You should still aim to workout 3-4 times a week with resistance training as the primary focus.
+- You should still aim to work out 3-4 times a week with resistance training as the primary focus.

 Don’t know if you are an ectomorph or an endomorph?
 Check out Which Body Type Am I?
-Ectomorph, Endomorph and Mesomorph.
+Ectomorph, Endomorph, and Mesomorph.

-Definitely not.
 For the vast majority of the population, this will be too far much exercise.
 You must allow time for both your mind and your muscles to recover.

 As a general rule of thumb,